Innovate. Accelerate. Win.

-Venafi recently sponsored a ‘Certificate Shrinkflation” webinar with Secureworld where Florin Lazurca and I got to talk about the proposal from Google to shorten the lifespan of public-facing certificates to 90 days.
+Venafi recently partnered with Secureworld to host a webinar on managing the impact of shorter TLS certificate lifespans.
+In the webinar, Florin Lazurca and I got to talk about the proposal from Google to shorten the lifespan of public-facing certificates to 90 days.
 We’re not fortune tellers, but we do believe this change, or something close to it, will happen in the not-too-distant future.
-When it does, anyone still trying to manage large numbers of certificates manually should expect issues like outages caused by expired certificates.
-So now is the time to think seriously about how to prepare through automation.
+When it does, anyone still trying to manually manage large numbers of certificates should expect issues like outages caused by expired certificates.
+Now is the time to prepare by transitioning to automated certificate management processes.

 How did we get here?